o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/shader-resource-groups.md

 In AZSL, uniform constants and shader resources are declared through **Shader Resource Groups (SRGs)**.
 Data views and sampler states are declared and bundled in an SRG.
 It's common practice to define SRGs based on the frequency of the binding data.
 Common cases include per-object, per-scene, per-view, and per-material.
 For example, the view projection matrix associated with the camera should be declared as part of a per-view SRG because it only changes when the camera/view is updated; a position vector should be in the per-entity group because every time the entity's position changes in the scene, the per-entity group gets updated.

 ### SRG Definition Requirements
 Each SRG definition will include a name, an SRG semantic, and a list of constants and shader resources.
+You can define SRGs in `.azsl` files.
+Atom supports up to eight SRGs.

 {{< note >}}
 SRGs may also be defined as multiple "partial" SRGs that get combined during compilation (see link to partial SRGs page).